OKSDGIT/RepoPBL/CasosPBL/2021/en/Task02/Task02-CSP-Report.md

 - Work closely with team members to design and integrate all parts of the system, share insights, and ensure a cohesive solution.

 **Responsible**
-- Demonstrate commitment to the quality of the solution, meeting deadlines, and ensuring that DERBA's technical requirements are fully addressed.
+- Demonstrate commitment to the quality of the solution, meeting deadlines, and ensuring that Department of Transport Infrastructure's technical requirements are fully addressed.

 **Proactive**
 - Anticipate potential implementation challenges, propose improvements, and adapt the computational model to increase the accuracy of vehicle classification.